Hide Excel Formulas (with Protecting Sheet & Without It)

 End If

 This conditional statement checks if the count of items in the dictionary (iDictionary.Count) is not equal to the count of cells in iRange.
-If the counts are different, it means the dictionary is empty or has different contents than the range.
+If the counts are different, it means the dictionary is empty or has different contents from the range.
 In that case, the code enters a loop and iterates over each cell iCell within iRange.
 It adds an entry to the dictionary using the cell’s address as the key and the cell’s formula in R1C1 notation as the value.
 This populates the dictionary with the initial formulas of the cells in iRange.

 If (Target.Count = 1) And (Not Application.Intersect(iRange, Target) Is Nothing) And (Target.HasFormula) Then